The future of diverticular disease research

 What is diverticular disease?

-‘Diverticulosis’ is when pouches are formed along the bowel wall.
-Most of the time, these pouches are completely harmless.
-Sometimes, they can cause symptoms for people, which is referred to as ‘diverticular disease’.
-When these pouches become infected or inflamed, they are referred to as‘diverticulitis’.
+Sometimes, pouches will form along the bowel wall.
+This is known as diverticulosis and most of the time, these pouches are completely harmless.
+However, sometimes they can cause symptoms for people, and this is referred to as diverticular disease.
+When these pouches become infected or inflamed, they are referred to as diverticulitis.

-The condition affects between 1 in 2 and 1 in 3 people in the UK in their lifetime.
+The condition is common, affecting between 1 in 2 and 1 in 3 people in the UK in their lifetime.

 Discover more: